hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_city_skyline_at_night_246eb2bd-699a-4aac-8b64-96b191071d94-0_0.content.md

 # Nighttime in the City

 Welcome to our website featuring a stunning city skyline at night!

 ## About the Wallpaper

 Our wallpaper captures the mesmerizing beauty of a bustling city after dark.
 The twinkling lights of skyscrapers and buildings create a dazzling display that is sure to leave you in awe.
-Whether you're a fan of urban landscapes or just looking for a captivating background for your desktop or phone, this wallpaper is perfect for you.
+Whether you're a fan of urban landscapes or just looking for a Cap<wbr>ti<wbr>va<wbr>ting background for your desktop or phone, this wallpaper is perfect for you.

 ## Download the Wallpaper